mysuperlink/Javascript-concepts/rapid_fire/README.md

 	  }
 	}
 	test();  // will print 0,1,2,3 also it will work if you change var to let since it scope level then no need of anonymous fn.
+    // since we have anonymous function declared it will work like a closure

 	function test(){
 	  for (var k = 0; k< 4; k++){